Maywitz/Anthrax-Nuker/README.md

 9. In the victim's server, run the command !nuke
 10. If you don't want to ban all members, then run !softnuke
 11. Watch :)

+If you have any issues just join the discord server -- https://discord.gg/qxt6aC8U2F or create a github issue